bmammadli/PLA_LLM/README.md

 # PLA_LLM: Predictive Latent Adapter for LLMs

-**Predictive Latent Adapter (PLA)** is a lightweight plug-and-play framework for adapting **frozen Large Language Models (LLMs)** through latent representation refinement.
+**Predictive Latent Adapter (PLA)** is a lightweight plug-and-play framework for parameter-efficient adaptation of **frozen Large Language Models (LLMs)** through latent representation refinement.

-Instead of updating the billions of parameters in a pretrained transformer during fine-tuning, PLA keeps the transformer backbone and prediction head frozen and trains only a compact latent-refinement module.
-By substantially reducing the number of trainable parameters, PLA aims to lower computational cost, GPU-memory requirements, training time, and energy consumption while maintaining competitive downstream performance.
+Instead of updating the full transformer backbone during fine-tuning, PLA learns a compact trainable adapter that refines the model's final hidden representation before prediction.
+The goal is to achieve effective downstream adaptation while substantially reducing the number of trainable parameters.

 ---